CarrieCox/ProgrammingChallenges/README.md

 I was moved along in the interview process after this assessment.
 The next step was a technical interivew where I explained my code from this repository.

+## Files

+Within the sql-assessment folder, there are 5 files.
+The README.md file has all of the questions written out and was provided by the hiring company.
+There are three csv files that I uploaded into Oracle Apex to query from.
+The SQL Assessment PMG.sql file contains the questions from this assessment as well as my queries.